-A student who becomes ill, injured, or is otherwise suddenly unable to take an exam on the scheduled date must notify the examination coordinator in person or by phone at 415-369-5201 before the start of the exam and must leave a detailed voicemail message.
+A student who becomes ill, injured, or is otherwise suddenly unable to take an exam on the scheduled date must notify the examination coordinator by phone at 369-5201 or email to lawexam@ggu.edu before the start of the exam and must provide a detailed message.
 Students are prohibited from discussing emergency exam reschedule requests with their instructors.
 All emergency exam rescheduling requests or questions must be directed to the examination coordinator.